I hated both of my arm tattoos. I tried several home solutions to remove them before doing laser. I'm sharing my experience and my results.

-- Neostrata 10% Glycolic Acid Exfoliating Cream
+Neostrata 10% Glycolic Acid Exfoliating Cream

-- Skin Doctors SD White
+Skin Doctors SD White

-- Soluver Wart Treatment (20% Salicylic Acid)
+Soluver Wart Treatment (20% Salicylic Acid)

 I figured I'd need to open the skin before using this as the instructions say to scrub off the top portion of your wart and then apply the salicylic acid, meaning it needed to get under the skin to work.
 20% salicylic acid will burn like crazy when put on an open wound.
 Keep that in mind!

 Three Pumice Stones

 I needed a way to open up my skin so the wart treatment could get under it.
-Yes this hurt.
+Yes, this hurt.
 It wasn't so much the rubbing away of the skin but applying the acid into it that will burn your brains out.

 I only rubbed away a small portion of my barbed wire, as a test.
 I plan on doing this slowly, in small spots.
 This is unlike going to a dermatologist who will use a sander on your entire tattoo during your dermabrasion tattoo removal appointment.

 It is also not a good idea to smother your new tattoo.
-It's best to keep it dry and let it heal on it's own.
+It's best to keep it dry and let it heal on its own.
 I was doing everything in reverse here.

-- Polysporin Triple Action
+Polysporin Triple Action

-We did a few spots today to see how well I would deal with the pain, and it's ok!
-So some of it is already in the process of going bye bye.
-As for the tree, I'd never be able to pay for that to be removed, I am planning on adding light, interesting colors to it to brighten it and have it not be so black and fierce.
+Some of the barbed wire tattoo is already in the process of going bye-bye.
+As for the tree, I'd never be able to pay for that to be removed.
+I am planning on adding light, interesting colors to brighten it so that it doesn't look so black and fierce.